MSPayneII/Audiophile_e-commerce/README.md

-# Frontend Mentor - Audiophile e-commerce website solution
+# Frontend Mentor - Audiophile e-commerce website challenge solution

-This is a solution to the [Audiophile e-commerce website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a multi-page e-commerce website built with a vanilla JavaScript-heavy approach utilizing a local data.json file for its products.
+The website is a solution to the [Audiophile e-commerce website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).

+## Goal

+Build the e-commerce website and get it looking as close as possible to the designs provided.

 ## Table of contents